opensight-cv/docs/docs/quickstart/getting-started.md

 ## Settings

 The settings menu is where the system configuration is located, as compared to node-level configuration.

-Most of the configuration options are simple, however it is important to note that the `Use Static IP` only pertains to searching for the roboRIO (using static rather than mDNS).
+### Network Config

+**Static IP**

+Currently, this indicates whether your roboRIO network uses a static IP system (eg. access your roboRIO at 10.TE.AM.2).
+A proper static IP setting mechanism is planned for update v0.2.0.

+**Server Mode**

+If you aren't on a roboRIO network and want to access NetworkTables, you can enable "Server" mode.
+In Shuffleboard settings you can set the "Server" to the IP of your OpenSight instance (eg. opensight.local).
+If you are on a roboRIO network, this should always be "Client".

 !!! note
     Some options, such as system restart options and the updater are only available on the Raspberry Pi or other ARM systems.